-Road Construction Projects
+Road Projects and Traffic Restrictions

 Updates on current roadway and related projects and major street closures in Chandler

 The rehabilitation of numerous Chandler streets will occur over the next several months as part of an annual street repaving program.
 The repairs will occur along various sections of residential streets and be performed by M. R. Tanner Construction, Inc. of Gilbert.
 The repaving project will begin in parts of north Chandler and will continue through early summer and involve removing the top inch-and-a-half of old asphalt and replacing it with new pavement.
 Notices to homeowners and businesses fronting the streets will be provided in advance of the work.
 Access will be maintained to residences and businesses during the construction.For more information, contact the Chandler Street Division at 480-782-3500.

 A number of City streets will be resurfaced beginning in March 2018 as part of an annual slurry seal project.
 Slurry seal is an asphalt emulsion mixed with aggregate.
 It is approx 3/8" thick and provides a new riding surface lasting up to five years.
 Neighborhood streets in various parts of the City will be slurry sealed, along with several major arterials, including McClintock Drive between Chandler Blvd and the Loop 202 Santan Freeway, McQueen Road between Riggs Road and Westchester Drive, Lindsay Road between Riggs and Hunt Highway, Val Vista Drive between Riggs and Hunt, and Riggs between Cooper and McQueen roads.
 For information, call 480-782-3500.

 Arizona Avenue Improvement Project (Frye Road to Pecos Road):